easy-up/portage-cd/docs/developer_guide.md

 ### Shell

-The Shell package (`pkg/shell`) is a library of commands and utilities used in workflow engine.
+The Shell package (`pkg/shell`) is a library of commands and utilities used in portage.
 The standard library way to execute shell commands is by using the `os/exec` package which has a lot of features and flexibility.
 In our case, we want to restrict the ability to arbitrarily execute shell commands by carefully selecting a sub-set of